fordfrog/ruian2pgsql/README.md

     --log-file <value>
             is optional specification of log file (if not specified, log will be output to console)
-    --ignore-invalid-gml
+    --no-gis
+            ignores all GIS information (Geometrie element) in the input XML file --ignore-invalid-gml
             if GML definition is not valid, application ignores the definition and saves the object without the definition (if this parameter is not